On the River FAQ

 Free boating is Saturdays 11:00am – 3:00pm, from April 21nd to October 27th, 2018 (weather & river conditions permitting), at the Bartram’s Garden Community Boathouse, located at the base of the Bartram’s Garden meadow.
 View map.
 To find out about cancellations due to weather and/or river conditions, check out our Facebook page.

 No experience necessary and all are welcome.
-On very busy days, wait time can be over a half hour.
+On very busy days, wait time can be over an hour.
 We are only able to send out a limited number of boaters per session.
 There is a 30 minute time limit for kayakers and 45 minutes for rowboaters.
 All boaters must stay in a designated area off the banks of the Garden.
+We open the sign-in table at 11am.
 We close up the sign-in table at 3 pm.
+On busy days we close the sign-in table early as we have to have all boaters off the water by 3:30pm.
+We post all early closings on our Facebook page.

 What sort of paperwork is involved?